Roberta Wohlstetter: Pearl Harbor: Warning and Decision

+Influence of the book

 The book has been praised for its high degree of scholarship.
 Military history writer Eugene Rasor wrote in 1998 that the book is "the best and most comprehensive study of the intelligence failure that led to the surprise attack".

+The book was brought up again during discussions about the intelligence failures that led to the al-Qaeda attacks on the World Trade Center and the Pentagon on 9/11.
+Former Secretary of Defense Donald Rumsfeld, who was in office at the time of the September 11 attacks, was greatly influenced by the book and required his assistants to read it even before these events.

 The book's findings and implications for modern intelligence analysts were updated in 2013 in another volume published by Stanford University Press, Constructing Cassandra, Reframing Intelligence Failure at the CIA, 1947-2001.
 That volume outlines how the hypotheses that Wohlstetter identifies as the mechanism by which intelligence "signals" are sorted from background "noise" are neither uniform, entirely rational or random, but are instead functions of the culture and identity of the analytic unit.

 Presidential Medal of Freedom

 She and her husband were jointly awarded the Presidential Medal of Freedom by President Ronald Reagan in 1985.
 Reagan said:

 Roberta Wohlstetter, a generation ahead of her time, asserted her influence in areas dominated by and, in some cases, reserved for men.
 She rose above all obstacles and has had a profound influence.
 Her inquiries went to the heart of the system of our society, focusing on essential questions.
 Her analysis of the problems of terrorism, intelligence, and warning and, with Albert [Wohlstetter], the problem of nuclear deterrence broke new ground and opened new alternatives for policymakers.
 I daresay that she has blankly enjoyed posing the same penetrating questions to her husband that she has to the intellectual and political leaders of the country.
 And that is certainly one explanation for the clarity and persuasiveness of his own voluminous words on strategy, politics, and world affairs.

-Wohlstetter worked for the RAND Corporation, a nonprofit research organization based in Santa Monica, California, from 1948 to 1965, and continued to be a consultant through 2002.

-Academic career

-Wohlstetter taught at the University of Chicago, Barnard College, and Howard University.

-Death
+Personal life

+In 1939, Wohlstetter married the mathematician and nuclear strategist Albert Wohlstetter.
+She had one daughter, Joan Wollstetter-Hall.

 Wohlstetter died on January 6, 2007, at New York Hospital in New York City at age 94.